docxology/cohereants/output/project_combined.md

 - `analyze_chc_spectra` → `tests/test_spectroscopy_analysis.py::TestAnalyzeChcSpectra`
 - Wavelength/wavenumber conversions → `tests/test_core.py::TestWavelengthConversions`

 This validation ensures that theoretical predictions are numerically consistent and provides a foundation for experimental design.
+Each test uses a fixed RNG seed (42) where applicable and asserts both branch and statement coverage.

 ### Reproducibility Checklist
 - Environment: pinned in `uv.lock`/`pyproject.toml`